 3. Encryption of data at rest.
 “That was the clincher for us,” says Wood.
-Getting a similar feature from Oracle required a pricy add-on, whereas advanced enterprise security is built into MariaDB TX, at no extra cost.
+Getting a similar feature from Oracle required a pricy add-on, whereas advanced enterprise security is built into MariaDB subscriptions, at no extra cost.

 4. Truly supportive support.
 “You look at these big companies like Oracle and [IBM’s] Informix.
 It’s astronomical just to get that license, and then once you’re licensed, then you’re hit every year after for support,” laments Wood.
 “MariaDB beats them out of the water.
 The support is great.
 They’re responsive in a very timely manner.
 I can’t say enough good about them.”

 5. Migration assistance.
 “You can greatly shorten your migration from any other database to MariaDB by leveraging onsite training – training from a developer standpoint, training from a database administrator standpoint – and we did that, and it helped us to be successful,” Wood explains.
 And now migration is even easier: shortly after FNI took its first MariaDB server live in production, a new MariaDB version debuted, introducing built-in Oracle-compatibility features.

 Learn more about FNI’s journey from Oracle to MariaDB: